anoblet/docs/Performance.md

 ```

 ## Chunking
+ - Statically import your app shell resources/components
  - If a resource only provides side-effects(component registration) import it dynamically unless needed on first-render
- - Statically import your app shell resources/components
  - Chunk large libs like Firebase
+ - It's possible to chunk two dynamic imports together by providing the same `/* webpackChunkName */`

 ## Favicon